crisjerez12/Myportfolio/README.md

-This where I start when i just learnt CSS
+This is where my journey began when I first unlocked the power of CSS, transforming plain text into vibrant, dynamic designs.